Maksydenko/software-creation-technologies/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-- Install QT of the appropriate version. **pip install pyqt5**
+- Install QT of the appropriate version:

+      pip install pyqt5

-- Install QT Designer. **pip install pyqt5-tools**
+- Install QT Designer:

+      pip install pyqt5-tools

-- Install the converter: **pip install ui-to-py**
+- Install the converter:

+      pip install ui-to-py

-- Create a form with 4 buttons in the designer, change the inscriptions on the buttons, save the project.
+- Create a form with 4 buttons in the designer, change the inscriptions on the buttons, save the project
 - Convert ui-file to py-file